meld-cp/obsidian-encrypt/docs/index.md

 ## Prerequisites

-(a short note about Obsidian installation)
+A short note about installing Obsidian.